Aktualizacja Weblate

 • If you are upgrading from the 4.x release, always first upgrade to 5.0.2.

-If you are running Weblate on other dabatase than PostgreSQL, you should consider migrating to PostgreSQL as Weblate performs best with it.
-The following steps will guide you in migrating your data between the databases.
-Please remember to stop both web and Celery servers prior to the migration, otherwise you might end up with inconsistent data.
+If you are running Weblate with MySQL or MariaDB, consider migrating to PostgreSQL for better performance by doing the following steps.
+Remember to stop both, the web and Celery servers beforehand, otherwise you might end up with inconsistent data.

 # If PostgreSQL was not installed before, set the main password